 2. Create your JIRA issues from Confluence

-Notice that if your Confluence version is 5.4 and above, you can also create a JIRA issue from a text selected in Confluence through the following process:
+Note that if your Confluence version is 5.4 and above, you can also create a JIRA issue from a text selected in Confluence with the following process:

 1. Go to the Confluence Page of your choice